 [Diagram of the Inverse Square Law of Light Intensity] However, that law does make a difference when plants are grown indoors underneath grow lights.
 Plants receive less and less light from a grow light as they move farther away.
 This means that allowances have to be made to keep all of the plants at optimal distances from the grow lights.

-You’ll need to check your particular type of grow light to determine what your a optimal distances are.
+You’ll need to check your particular type of grow light to determine what your optimal distances are.

 Here is more information about the various types of grow lights available for cannabis.